sitamgithub-MSIT/SiteSleuth/README.md

 - **Gemini API**: These APIs provide advanced natural language processing and computer vision capabilities.
 - **Langchain**: Langchain is used for the RAG (Retrieval Augmented Generation) implementation.
 - **Chroma DB**: Chroma DB is used as the vector store for the embeddings.
-- **Streamlit**: Streamlit is used for building interactive UIs for the chat interface.
+- **Streamlit**: Streamlit is used to build interactive UIs for the chat interface.
 - **Docker**: Docker is used to containerize the application.
 - **Cloud Run**: Google Cloud Run is used to deploy the containerized application.
 - **Cloud Build**: Google Cloud Build is used for setting up the CI/CD pipeline.